linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 $$ e ^ {- 0.
 3 2 3 \times 1 / 3} \left[ 0.
 5 2 4 7 \times \$ 2 2.
 2 0 2 + (1 - 0.
 5 2 4 7) \times \$ 5.
 7 0 0 \right] = \$ 1 2.
 8 8 9
 $$

 The actual discount rate for the option changes as we move down the tree at a point in time and also over time.
-The required return on the option is less when the stock price is  $61.149 (26.9\%) than when it is$ 43.246 (49.5\%).
+The required return on the option is less when the stock price is  \$61.149 (26.9\%) than when it is\$ 43.246 (49.5\%).
 The discount rate increases as the stock price decreases because the option is equivalent to a leveraged position in the stock, and the degree of leverage increases as the option moves out of the money.

 These examples illustrate that it is possible to obtain option prices using standard discounted-cash-flow techniques.
 Generally, however, there is no reason to do so.
 Moreover, the fact that risk-neutral pricing works means that it is not necessary to estimate  $\alpha$ , the expected return on the stock, when pricing an option.
 Since expected returns are hard to estimate precisely, this makes option pricing a great deal easier.